 This article explains why we believe value and accessibility are critical and the unique features of the Intrinio platform that make it easy to get the data you need.

 There are hundreds of data sources and tools out there for financial data.
 Scottrade, Bloomberg, SNL, Thompson Reuters, the SEC, the FED, the list goes on.
 Each of those data sources provides good quality, reliable, clean financial data but none of them are both easy to use and competitively-priced.
 You can get high quality data with strong support, you can get data for cheap or even free, but you can't have both.

 Free consultations: You can request a free consultation directly with our sales team to get started.

 Custom solutions: Instead of forcing you to buy huge bundles of data you don't need, we work with you to design a custom solution that fits your requirements and doesn't weigh you down with unnecessary add-ons.

 Affordable redistribution: Usually getting a quote for financial data that can be redistributed through an application is like pulling teeth.
 It takes a long time, there are a lot of hoops to jump through, and it's expensive.
-At Intrinio, startups can signup for redistribution plans instantly and enterprises can get a quote within 24 business hours.
+At Intrinio, businesses can get display rights with no per-user fees.

 The Data Explorer: Typically, investors and developers are interested in a specific universe of stocks.
 The Data Explorer makes it easy to see if a specific stock is covered by Intrinio and also shows basic information for the stock.